A 22-year-old man was convicted Wednesday of sexually assaulting a Chapman University student in Orange last year.

 A surveillance camera caught the “entire assault,” Neiman said.
 The suspect eluded police when he slipped into residential neighborhoods, although police were able to track some of his movements through various business surveillance cameras.

 On Sept.
-27, police at a news conference released a surveillance video screenshot image of the suspect.
+27, police released a surveillance screen shot of the suspect.
 Bell’s father and stepmother recognized Bell, so they called authorities and arranged for him to come into the city’s police station, Neiman said.

 Police collected a genetic swab sample from the defendant and sent it to the Orange County Crime Lab, where investigators matched the genetic material to the skull cap and to the left breast and crotch areas of the woman’s clothes, Neiman said.